fdufnews/SMART-Response-XE-schematics/README.md

 ### Direct drive with I/O
 Mounting R39 0 Ohm, a small piezo buzzer and R10 100 Ohms you have the cheaper version.
 R10 can be modified to get a more or less loud sound
 ### Transistor buffered and speaker
 Mounting Q1 and R9 you can use a small speaker.
+BEWARE that on the PCB drain and source of Q1 are swapped.

 ----